BenjaminPCharles/Demineur/README.md

-# V1
+## V1

-## TO DO:
+### To-Do:

-- Manage the maximum number of flags
+- Implement a maximum limit for flags
-- Stop the timer
+- Stop the timer when the game ends

-## BUGS:
+### Bugs:

-- After winning, if the user clicks on a flag, change the classList to avoid the "boom" and therefore losing
+- After winning, clicking on a flagged cell should not trigger a loss (update classList to prevent the "boom" effect)
-- Unable to remove the flag if there is an error
+- Unable to remove a flag if placed incorrectly
-- Some issues with the loop for the number of mines
+- Some inconsistencies in the loop that generates mines